jacksleight/statamic-raster/README.md

 <!-- /statamic:hide -->

 Easily rasterize views and partials to images by dropping in a tag and fetching a URL.
 Automatic scaling, caching, protection and preview mode.
-Zero configuration.
+Zero configuration (unless you need it).

 ## Installation